LanWei0421/LanWei0421.github.io/_pages/about.md

 ![Qìfield overview](/images/teaser.png)

 <div style="text-align: justify;">
 Qìfield is a VR Tai Chi system that externalizes subtle bodily coordination through palm-centered airflow and vibrotactile feedback modulated by forearm EMG and gesture phase.
-Grounded in expert interviews with Tai Chi practitioners, the project introduces **Volitional Extension** as a design lens for studying how intention, force, breath, and movement can be coupled and rendered perceptible in embodied practice.
+Grounded in expert interviews with Tai Chi practitioners, the project introduces <b>Volitional Extension</b> as a design lens for studying how intention, force, breath, and movement can be coupled and rendered perceptible in embodied practice.
 This work shows how multimodal haptics can support beyond-hand extension, sensorimotor calibration, and embodied engagement in cultural and somatic learning.
 </div>

  **Publication:**